 Initial Enrollment Period

-- All beneficiaries are given seven months to enroll in Medicare Part A and Part B and select an Advantage, Part D, and/or Medigap plan.
+- All beneficiaries have seven months to enroll in Medicare Part A and Part B and select an Advantage, Part D, and/or Medigap plan.

 - Starts three months before the beneficiary’s 65th birthday months.
-Starts on the first day of the month.
+It begins on the first day of the month.